 In the second quarter of the nineteenth century a new movement swept through the United States: Jacksonian Democracy.
 The timeline of the Jacksonian Era lasted nearly two decades and coincided with a period of great change throughout the nation.

-Andrew Jackson emerged on the political scene following the Treaty of Ghent and the end of the War of 1812.
+Andrew Jackson emerged on the political scene following the end of the War of 1812.
 Jackson was a national hero for his role in the war, particularly at the Battle of New Orleans.

 He continued to stay in the public view with his contributions during the Seminole War helping lead to the acquisition of Florida in the Adams-Onis Treaty of 1819.